 Everyone has heard of ‘Death by PowerPoint’ so try to introduce more visuals, less words and supply relevant data and images.
 Don’t read out the information on the slides, the audience can read it for themselves.
 Consider adding different media types into the webinar to break it up; a short video clip or animation for instance.
 But get the balance right so it isn’t too disjointed.
 You don’t want it to verge on A Clockwork Orange.
 Bear in mind the more you have going on, the more likely there might be a technical issue.

-If possible, have a colleague support you with the operational side so you can concentrate on what you’re saying.
-(One less job for you – see last week’s article on time management where I mention delegation 😉).
-They don’t need to be familiar with the topic but should be on hand to help with any technical issues and assist with moderating questions.
+If possible, have a colleague on hand to support you with the operational side so you can concentrate on what you’re saying.
+(One less job for you – see last week’s article on time management where I mention delegation ;-)).
+They don’t need to be familiar with the topic but should be available to help with any technical issues and assist with moderating questions.